 Compensation - Stock Compensation.
 On March 30, 2016, the FASB issued ASU 2016-09 ("ASU 2016-09"), Compensation - Stock Compensation: Improvements to Employee Share-Based Payment Accounting, which relates to the accounting for employee share-based payments.
 This standard addresses several aspects of the accounting for share-based payment award transactions, including: (a) income tax consequences; (b) classification of awards as either equity or liabilities; and (c) classification on the statement of cash flows; (d) accounting for forfeitures of share-based payments.
-This standard will be effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
-The Sohu Group is currently evaluating the impact of adopting this standard on its consolidated financial statements.
+This guidance became effective for reporting periods beginning after December 15, 2016.
+The Group adopted this new guidance on January 1, 2017.
+The Sohu Group elected to continue to account for forfeitures by estimating expected forfeitures, and this standard does not have a material impact on the Group's consolidated financial statements.